Dook97/samoro.st/content/blog/nsec3-weaknesses.en.md

 Prepends a dictionary entry followed by a dot to every previously discovered vertex.

+The zone also usually leaks through other channels.
+For example: once we have uncovered a fair amount of domains we may query for NS, TXT, CNAME and DNAME records or make reverse queries on addresses from the host's range.

-Using these methods I've been able to uncover about 92% of the hashes.
-An additional set of compute-heavy attacks which took over 3 days squeezed out another 5%.
+Using these methods I've been able to uncover about 84% of the hashes in 3 days and 6 hours of compute time.
+A more experienced operator could've reduced the time significantly with similar results.

-Final score: 92% of the 639 hashes cracked in 18 hours and 97% uncovered in a little over 4 days of compute time.

-Satisfied with these figures and out of ideas on how to improve on them I asked a friendly admin to let me peek into the zone's contents.
-The few remaining undiscovered labels were either very long made up of 3 or more words or had some relatively long random component to them.

 Several facts to consider: